dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 npm i @angular/material @angular/cdk hammerjs
 ```

 You will need the first two libraries in the command above, `@angular/material` and `@angular/cdk`, to use Angular Material in any application.
-[You will also install the third library, `hammerjs`, to add gesture support on your app](https://material.angular.io/guide/getting-started#step-5-gesture-support).
+[You will also install the third library, `hammerjs`, to add gesture support to your app](https://material.angular.io/guide/getting-started#step-5-gesture-support).

 After installing these dependencies, you will need to update the `index.html` file.
 The new version of this file will add two other external dependencies ([the Roboto font](https://fonts.google.com/specimen/Roboto) and [Material Icons](https://material.io/icons/)) and will make Angular Material default style apply to all native elements on your app: